zanskar/RugbyCounter/README.md

 # Rugby Counter App

 ## Description
 This is the second project of the second phase of Google Developer Challenge Scholarship - Android Basics - 2017/2018, on order to obtain a nanodegree.
 The subject was to create a score keeper app, tracking points of two different players or teams.

 I chose to build a rugby counter app, tracking the points obtained by French team and New Zealand team, adding 5 points for a try, 2 points for a conversion and 3 points for a penalty / drop.
+The reset button, when pressed,  sets both scores at zero at the end of the match.

 ## Technical points
 <ul>